All the electricity providers in Ireland have higher standing charges for rural households compared to urban ones.

 ESB Networks charges your Electricity Supplier for use of the Electricity Distribution System.

-There is no such distinction for gas standing charges – because all the gas networks are in urban areas
+There is no rural or urban distinction for gas standing charges – because all the gas networks are in urban areas

 Urban or Rural Electricity Charges?

 You can check if you are on a rural or urban residential standing charge by looking at the top right-hand corner of your electricity bill.
 You will see either DG1 or DG2 just underneath the MPRN.